paulmillen/cv-small/README.md

 In 2012-13, I production managed the highliy acclaimed touring theatre project, *Ring*, for FUEL theatre.
 This had a very specific set of technical requirements that had to be adapted to each venue.
 It was my job to make this happen, managing each new team of technicians and house staff.

-As a sound recordist, I was typically solely responsible for the capture of dialogue on film and TV projects.
-Filming locations are not usually chosen with sound in mind, so employing my technical knowledge of acoustics to spot and fix issues before they effect the schedule were a feature of every job.

 ## Experience

 **St Christopher's Fellowship** (06.16 to 05.17)